The CIX VFR Club

 Base Airfields

-The club has selected two Base Airfields at which ATC cover is regularly provided particularly on the assigned club nights.
+The club has selected three Base Airfields at which ATC cover is regularly provided particularly on the assigned club nights.
 Most controllers who provide this cover are also club members, and are often available on the club TeamSpeak facility to assist when needed.
+Some planned activities taking in Base Airfields are advertised in the club forum each week.

 Guest Airfields

-A list of selected Guest Airfields for the current month, and details of our assigned Base and Training Airfields can be found under Operations on the Locations page.
+Details of our assigned Base Airfields and Farm Strips can be found under Operations on the Locations page.

 Star Events

-Events organised by the Club, usually with briefings published on the web site, are called Star Events, for the simple reason that members taking part in them on the published date will be awarded a Star.
-Event details can be found under Operations on the Events page.
+Each month, an event is organised by the Club, usually with briefings published on the web site.
+These events are called Monthly Events, or Star Events for the simple reason that members taking part in them on the published date or range of dates each month will be awarded a Star.
+A Star Event involving one of the Club Bases may attract two Stars, one for the Event and a one for the Base, provided that only one Star is awarded per month for each base.
+Event details can be found under Operations on the Monthly Events page.

 Other Events